nikki72326/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-performing analysis on Kickstarter data to uncover trends
+Analysis performed on Kickstarter campaigns to improve crowd funding opportunities